ivineettiwari/Python-Lecture-Notes/Data Analytics OverView/014_P-Values-and-Errors-Navigating-Statistical-Uncertainty.md

 5.  **Interpretation:** We avoid pitfalls by focusing on **effect size** and **practical significance,** not just p-values.
 We are mindful of **Type I and Type II errors** and ensure our studies have adequate **power.**

 This end-to-end framework allows you to move from data collection to robust, reliable, and meaningful conclusions.

+**Next Steps:** Congratulations!
+You have completed the foundational course in Data Analytics.
+You now have a solid understanding of descriptive statistics, probability, inferential statistics, and hypothesis testing.

+**Recommended Next Courses:**
+- **Advanced Statistical Methods:** ANOVA, regression analysis, and multivariate statistics
+- **Machine Learning Fundamentals:** Supervised and unsupervised learning algorithms
+- **Data Visualization:** Advanced plotting techniques and dashboard creation
+- **Experimental Design:** A/B testing, randomized controlled trials, and causal inference
+- **Time Series Analysis:** Forecasting and trend analysis for temporal data

+**Are there any questions?**